sstadick/hck/README.md

 - Add complement argument
 - Don't reparse fields / headers for each new file
 - Allow for two runmodes - buffered or mmap, configure similar to how ripgrep does it (care for the -z option as well)
-- Verify that ripgrep reallydoes use mmap pretty much always
-- Add a directio mode similar to mmap mode?
-- Add a heuristic if using single byte delimiters to use memchr2 to look for newlines and delims at the same time and 'annotate' the line accordingly.
-Should save one pass over the data.
 - Bake in grep somehow?
 - Move tests from main to core
 - Add more tests all around
-- Think about adding a full on sync mode

 ## Questions